percona/pg_tde/documentation/docs/index.md

 * Logical replication is not available as it doesn't work with encrypted tables.
 * Keys in the local keyfile are stored unencrypted.
 * Indexes and `NULL` bitmaps of tuples are currently not encrypted.
-Their encryption is planned for the next releases of `pg_tde`.

 <i warning>:material-alert: Warning:</i> Note that introducing encryption/decryption affects performance.
 Our benchmark tests show less than 10% performance overhead.